Tabish-Alam/DocuMind-AI/README.md

 ### Example Queries

-- What type of document is this?
+* What type of document is this?
-- Summarize this document.
+* Summarize this document.
-- What are the key requirements?
+* What are the key requirements?
-- Explain the implementation plan.
+* Explain the implementation plan.
-- What dates or entities are mentioned?
+* What dates or entities are mentioned?

 ---

 ## Future Enhancements

-- Persistent vector database (ChromaDB, Qdrant, Pinecone)
+* Persistent vector database (ChromaDB, Qdrant, Pinecone)
-- OCR support for scanned PDFs
+* OCR support for scanned PDFs
-- Multi-user authentication
+* Multi-user authentication
-- Cloud deployment
+* Cloud deployment
-- Advanced document analytics
+* Advanced document analytics
-- Hybrid search (keyword + semantic retrieval)
+* Hybrid search (keyword + semantic retrieval)

 ---

-**Built with FastAPI, Groq, and FastEmbed**
+**Built by Tabish Alam with FastAPI, Groq, and FastEmbed**